 If a financial advisor works as a registered investment advisor, they must provide clients with a disclosure document called an ADV Part Two.
 This provides details on all fees and any potential conflicts of interest.

 Types of Financial Advisor Careers

 There are many types of specialized financial advisors, many of which have overlapping skills:

-A retirement advisor will take a detailed look at your complete financial picture and then help put together a plan that will give various scenarios of how your retirement finances will play out based on investment decisions going forward.
-This will also include monthly income flows in retirement as well as tax considerations and rebalancing your portfolio as needed.
+A retirement advisor will take a detailed look at a client’s financial scenario and help put together a plan that will give various scenarios of how their retirement finances will play out based on investment decisions going forward.
+This will also include monthly income flows in retirement as well as tax considerations and rebalancing the portfolio as needed.